MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Management/Get-Content.md

 ### None

-You can pipe items from installed providers into `Get-Content`.
+### System.Int64, System.String[], System.Management.Automation.PSCredential

+You can pipe the read count, total count, paths, or credentials to Get-Content.

 ## OUTPUTS